 A system discovered by the AEC Lobetum, and out of the current Matienzo Caves permit area.
 It may have significance with regard to Cueva de Fuente de la Pila, Vallina, Torca de Portillejo de Tocornal or Coquisera.

 Valero Enrique y Soriano Ángel, 2007 has an area map showing the following sites: Rio Seco, Cueva Brazada, Torca de Blas, Cueva de La Pila, Cueva de Coquisera and Cueva del Coverón.
-The above grid reference has been taken from this (small scale) map.
+The grid reference (30T 0452898 4793271) was originally taken from this (small scale) map.

 No description available.
 See survey links below.
 The reference below (Calar No 5, 2000.
 Federación Castellano-Manchega de Espeleologia) has a full survey but no description.

 The survey in Valero Enrique y Soriano Ángel, 2007 is the same elevation shown below.
 This publication has the length as 1050m and also states that a passage in Torca de Blas ends very close to collapsed sediments in Cueva de La Pila.

 The site could not be found at this location when the area was visited in February 2018, but in July 2021, the site was located, GPS'd and photographed.

 Reference: anon., 2000e; Corrin Juan, 2003b; Valero Enrique y Soriano Ángel, 2007 (survey); León García José, 2010 (survey); anon., 2018a (January / February logbook); anon., 2021c (summer logbook)

 Entrance picture: July 2021